jvcudis/form-validation-problem/README.md

 Every pull request created will trigger the [Continuous Integration](https://github.com/jvcudis/form-validation-problem/actions?workflow=Continuous+Integration) workflow which runs the unit tests and reports back the result as status check to the pull request.
 The test results can be viewed under the **Checks** tab.

 ### Deployment
-[Github Actions](https://github.com/features/actions) is used to automatically deploy all code changes to https://www.anncudis.com/form-validation-problem which lives in the `gh-pages` branch of the repository.
+[Github Actions](https://github.com/features/actions) is used to automatically deploy all code changes to a live site which lives in the `gh-pages` branch of the repository.

 Any changes pushed to `master` will automatically trigger the [Build & Deploy to Github Pages](https://github.com/jvcudis/form-validation-problem/actions?workflow=Build+%26+Deploy+to+Github+Pages) workflow which executes the following:
 * **Run Unit Test** - Executes the unit test.